Saved Results

 Limitations

-• Estimated creatinine clearance may be unreliable with unstable renal function, extreme body composition, low muscle mass, or non-standardized creatinine assays.
+• Estimated kidney function may be unreliable with unstable renal function, curative intent, extreme body composition, amputation, paraplegia, skeletal-muscle conditions, or non-standardized creatinine assays.

 • This calculator supports clinical assessment and does not independently prescribe treatment.